ExitValue.ai

 Capex intensity drags multiples down.
 Industrial equipment manufacturers often need $1M+ in maintenance capex annually just to keep the doors open, and growth capex on new CNC centers or test cells can run $3-5M.
 Buyers calculate free cash flow after capex, not headline EBITDA, and adjust pricing accordingly.

-Want to know what your industrial equipment business is worth?
+Estimate your industrial equipment business value

 Frequently Asked Questions